 Arachuvita Meen Kuzhambu is a South Indian side for Rice.
 Do you ever think about the fresh fish in even more fresh ground masala?
 Sounds good right!.
 I know many of us will stock chili powder, coriander powder for months together.

-In due course, these stored masalas tends to lose their flavor and they serve only as a thickening agent in the gravy.
-Freshly ground masala is unbeatable, when compared to that of masala which was stored for a longer time.
+In due course, these stored masalas tend to lose their flavor and they serve only as a thickening agent in the gravy.
+Freshly ground masala is unbeatable when compared to that of masala which was stored for a longer time.
 And also every fish variety has to be treated differently with different types of sauces.

 Arachuvita Meen Kuzhambu / Fish in Freshly Ground Masala

 Prep time : 10 min,

 Yield : Serves 4